Guide to Skiing in Japan

 The past 10 years has seen an explosion in the number of international skiers and boarders heading to Japan.
 And while the Japanese ski resorts have a lot to offer in terms of facilities, restaurants and cultural experiences, there is one main reason why everyone is drawn here – the powder.
 Coming direct from Siberia, this is some of the lightest, driest powder to be found on Earth.

 The ski resorts in Japan get around 10-18 meters of snowfall per year, and the powder factor is much higher than many other destinations in the world.
 That said, it’s never guaranteed.
-When Scout visited Hakuba at the end of February 2014 our powder dreams melted as quickly as the snow in the village – it was one of the warmest Februaries the area has had in a long time.
-So like any trip to a ski resort, you can never be guaranteed of the conditions – but still, you’ve a more than decent chance of getting snow up to your knees, if not over your head.
+It seems the constant these days is variabilty, particularly from mid-February onwards.
+One day it can be raining at the base of the resorts (which are fairly low altitude) and the next you will have a dump of 50cms+ of light dry fluffy snow.
+So, like any trip to a ski resort, you can never be guaranteed of the conditions – but still, in Japan you’ve a more than decent chance of getting snow up to your knees, if not over your head.

 Scout also loves skiing in Japan because it provides an opportunity to experience a different culture.
-Firstly there’s the food, which is incredible.
+Firstly there’s the food, which is incredible, healthy, delicious and generally good value.
 Secondly, the service is extremely friendly and efficient – which alone is enough to make you fall in love with the place.
 For an authenitc experience stay for a while in a traditional Japanese hotel.
-Thirdly, there are a lot of options for fun side trips – such as a visit to Tokyo or Kyoto.
+Thirdly, there are a lot of options for fun side trips – such as a visit to Tokyo, Kyoto, Sapporo or Kanazawa.

 What to Expect on the Slopes